-An awning can work in not only protecting your skin from harmful UV radiation, but also protect your patio furniture and grilling appliances.
-Awnings too can provide a sense of style to otherwise flat and drab area as it adds shape, dimension, and color.
+An awning can work in not only protecting your skin from harmful UV radiation but also protect your patio furniture and grilling appliances.
+Awnings too can provide a sense of style to the otherwise flat and drab area as it adds shape, dimension, and color.

 They come in many different styles and materials for you to choose from so you can best coordinate with the style of your home.